How to build a business around your knowledge

 I struggled for years to find my purpose.
 At times, I thought I was never going to find work that would fulfil me.

-I spent a LOT of time building my knowledge on how I could design a business I loved, even if I didn’t have a passion to follow.
+I spent a LOT of time building my knowledge about how I could design a business I loved, even if I didn’t have a passion to follow.

 I studied successful entrepreneurs in many fields, and through my research I found the key to finding work that fulfils you is not by chasing a job title.
 It is through becoming great at what you do, and cultivating your own damn passion.
 This a four-step process:

 - Start by choosing your niche.
 To do this, I suggest you try to discover the intersection of your experience, skills, knowledge, and interests.
-I developed a self-awareness exercise called ESKI and you can grab a downlaodable playbook here .
+I developed a self-awareness exercise called ESKI and you can grab a downloadable playbook here .
 By doing this, I discovered I wanted to create content about business or education.
 It gave me a starting point.
 I also looked back through my journal because the Incited Media Journal Process I use involves capturing everything that inspires me, so I had a good idea of what topics floated my boat.
+I then completed the Nail Your Niche course to help me decide who I wanted to help and how I could help them.

 - Embrace self-education.
 I figured out that once you know your zone of genius, you then have to master it.
 I started listening to podcasts, reading books, and learning more about topics I was interested in.
 I even went back to school to get a Bachelor of Communication, and I looked for further inspiration in the people whose work I admire.
+I also took a course in blogging, which helped me move from blogging as a hobby to blogging as a business.
 Self-education helped me to zone in on the area I wanted to work in, and to also develop my business skills.

 - Design your business model.
-How will you make a profit from sharing what you know with others?
+How will you make an impact by sharing what you know with others?
 Educating by creating courses?
 Running group masterminds or events?
 Coaching one-on-one?
 Or content creating?
-I became a freelance content creator in the early childhood education industry.
+I became a freelance content creator in the education industry.
 My business model is providing a service to my client (creating content such as blog posts, newsletters, and digital information products) for which I get paid to do.
-I now, of course, have this website where I create digital products to help people build and share their knowledge.
+I now, of course, have this website where I create articles and digital products to help people build and share their knowledge.

 Don’t forget, you can share the work of other experts to help your audience learn.
 Tony Robbins, Oprah Winfrey, and many other entrepreneurs such as authors and coaches, are knowledge brokers who reference industry experts to discuss topics their audience want to know about.